Submitting An App To Play Store

 Review and Release

-Once you confirm everything is correct, you can go back to the Production app release screen using the sidebar menu.
-Hit “START ROLLOUT TO PRODUCTION,” and that will push it out, publishing it to the store.
+Once you confirm everything is correct in your app development process, you can go back to the Production app release screen using the sidebar menu.
+Hit 'START ROLLOUT TO PRODUCTION,' and that will push it out, publishing your mobile application to the store.

-Once you upload the app, all there is left to do now is to just wait for your application to get approved.
-There is no fixed time limit for publishing an application on the Google Play store.
+Once you upload the app, all there is left to do now is to just wait for your mobile application to get approved.
+There is no fixed time limit for the publishing app process on the Google Play store.

 Though the process of submitting an application through the Google Play Store Console is simple and concise, the duration of your app getting reviewed and selected can vary between hours and days.